 Whenever data was needed from multiple disparate information systems, a form of data integration was used.
 As such, data integration became the offspring of these deficient disparate information systems.
 Now, information technology is about to change as we move from data integration methods to more efficient direct data interoperability.

 Maxxphase has developed a design-based solution for making disparate information systems compatible.
-Maxxphase standardizes master data representations in each system to resolve their conflicts.
+Maxxphase standardizes master data representations in each data system to resolve their conflicts.

 The result is a set of standardized information systems that are directly interoperable.
-These compatible master data representations enforce compatible data integrity among these now directly interoperable information systems.
+These compatible master data representations enforce data integrity among these now directly interoperable information systems.

 For our team at Maxxphase, direct interoperability among multiple information systems is achieved without middleware or data transformations, as suggested by Roberts.
 However, data is never exchanged between directly interoperable information systems.
 Instead, data is seamlessly shared, in place, with the data from any compatible information systems.

 Maxxphase Data Compatibility Standards are a purely design-based solution that is the catalyst to moving information technology away from current integration methods and into the bright future of direct interoperability.

 The end of the data integration era is nearing.
 Thanks to Maxxphase Data Compatibility, businesses can create true direct data interoperability throughout their organization, throughout an industry, and even across industries.

 With the transition to direct interoperability, organizations will be able to share unlimited business information and intelligence, finding unprecedented business agility, streamlined IT, strengthened strategic partnerships, and much more.

 The real difference between data integration and direct data interoperability is simple—it’s Maxxphase.
 Contact us today to put data interoperability into action for your business.